pypa/cibuildwheel/README.md

 _12 May 2024_

 - ✨ Adds CPython 3.13 support, under the prerelease flag [CIBW_PRERELEASE_PYTHONS](https://cibuildwheel.pypa.io/en/stable/options/#prerelease-pythons).
 This version of cibuildwheel uses 3.13.0b1.
-Free-threading mode is not available yet, waiting on official binaries (planned for beta 2) and pip support.
+Free-threading mode is not available yet (#1657), waiting on official binaries (planned for beta 2) and pip support.

     _While CPython is in beta, the ABI can change, so your wheels might not be compatible with the final release.
-For this reason, we don't recommend distributing wheels until RC1, at which point 3.13 will be available in cibuildwheel without the flag._ (#1816)
+For this reason, we don't recommend distributing wheels until RC1, at which point 3.13 will be available in cibuildwheel without the flag._ (#1815)

 - ✨ Musllinux now defaults to `musllinux_1_2`.
-You can set the older `manylinux_1_1` via config if needed. (#1817)
+You can set the older `musllinux_1_1` via config if needed. (#1817)
 - 🛠 No longer pre-seed setuptools/wheel in virtual environments (#1819)
 - 🛠 Respect the constraints file when building with pip, matching build (#1818)
 - 🛠 Use uv to compile our pinned dependencies, 10x faster and doesn't require special setup (#1778)